PositiveActions/govegan-dbscript/README.md

     - the other image can be named as you wish

-- the `restaurants/add` is used to add new restaurant to the databse
+- the `restaurants/add` is used to add new restaurant to the database
-- You have to use the
--- the folder will automatically be emptied and added to the init function when the restaurant processing is finished
+- the folder will automatically be emptied and added to the init function when the restaurant processing is finished

-To call the script two params are mandatory apiUrl and apiKey.
-example: `python inti_entries.py API_URL API_KEY`

 #### Prerequisites ####